matt-fevold/webbreaker/README.md

     Retrieve and store Fortify Version url and Jenkins BuildID with command-line authentication: webbreaker fortify scan --version important_site_auth --build_id my_latest_build --fortify_user $FORT_USER --fortify_password $FORT_PASS

+    List all teams (ID and Name) found in ThreadFix webbreaker threadfix teams

+    List all applications (ID and Name) found in ThreadFix that belong to the team with ID=123 webbreaker threadfix applications --team_id 123

+    List all scans (ID Scanner, and Filename) found in ThreadFix that belong to the application with ID=345 webbreaker threadfix scans --app_id 345

+    Upload the local file 'my_app_scan.xml' as a scan to the application with ID=345 webbreaker threadfix upload --app_id 345 --scan_file my_app_scan.xml

+    Create a new application, with a given name and url, in ThreadFix under the team with ID=123 webbreaker threadfix create_app --team_id 123 --name new_marketing_app --url http://marketing.ourapp.com

     Retrieve and store public emails of contributors to the webbreaker repo: webbreaker admin notifier --email --git_url https://github.com/target/webbreaker